fabioBaschetti/random-grid-NN-calib/README.md

 # random-grid-NN-calib
-neural calibration of financial models
+neural calibration of financial models with a random-grid pointwise approach